 All the students need to scan the QR Code to log their attendance.
-They not need to do this for lessons but also for co-curricular activities.
+They do not only need to do this for lessons but also for co-curricular activities.

 Scanning the QR Code takes students to an online form.
 Here they need to fill their name and mobile number.
 Doing this will help the university in contact tracing in case of an outbreak.

-Besides this, they have also mandated students to record their temperature twice a day.
-And declare it online.
+Besides this, it’s also mandatory for the students to record their temperature twice a day and declare it online.

 Also, in addition to NTU students, the university has set-up QR Codes for non-NTU students too.
 If any non-NTU student comes to the university to participate in an event, she will have to scan the QR Code.
 And submit her name and contact details.

 The university authorities have limited activities and events to 50 participants.

 “Student organizers should discuss if such events should proceed in regard to circumstances.
 And keep well within this limit.”

 F. To make it safer for customers to dine-in